 On Saturday evening, after a full day of exploring, we drove into Klamath Falls and enjoyed dinner at a local Vietnamese restaurant recommended by Wendell and Kathy.
 The next day we toured the Wood River Wetlands area along the north end of Agency Lake at the mouth of Wood River.

 This area is part of 3,200 acres of natural wetlands purchased in 1993 by the Bureau of Land Management (BLM).
-Before the BLM purchased the area it was pasture land.
-During years of trial and error the BLM successfully restored their wetland area and adjacent Wood River channel to its natural state.
-BLM endeavors resulted in improved water quality and serve as a model habitat where fish, birds, and other wildlife in the area can thrive.
+Before the BLM’s purchase, the area was pasture land.
+During years of trial and error the BLM successfully restored the wetland area and adjacent Wood River channel to its natural state.
+BLM endeavors resulted in improved water quality and serve as a model habitat where fish, birds, and other wildlife can thrive.

 “The Wood River watershed drains 220 square miles of forest land in the Cascade Mountains southeast of Crater Lake and the Wood River Valley.
 The drainage around its headwaters is forest country dominated by ponderosa and lodgepole pine with some quaking aspen in the meadow lands.
 Anne Creek, a well-known feature within Crater Lake National Park, drains steep alpine forest country.
 From near its headwaters to the border of the park, the creek cuts a deep canyon through the forest and feeds several irrigation canals with excess flow returning to Wood River.
 Lower Wood River flows through pasture land and ultimately opens into a large marsh before draining into Agency Lake.”

-The field trip to Klamath Basin was a fantastic opportunity to enjoy wildlife and learn more about this important wildlife area and the significant challenges it faces.
+The field trip to Klamath Basin was an opportunity to enjoy wildlife and learn more about this important wildlife area and the significant challenges it faces.
 Many of the same challenges are occurring throughout our country in other wetland areas.